Updated on September 23, 2020

 Have you been using default raft this whole time?
 Have you ever wondered which default thicknesses are correct ones?
 Is it 1mm or 3mm?
 In this article we will share one simple technique which will:

-If you are not familiar with why raft is important, read our previous post here.
+If you are not familiar with why raft is important, read our previous article: 3D printing raft in resin 3D printing: what you need to know.

 Short recap of why you need raft and longer bottom layer exposures